-Chicken wire is the perfect medium for making a life-sized ghost to haunt your yard this Halloween.
-By bending the wire around different forms, you can make human-shaped chicken wire ghosts appear as if they are floating across the lawn.
-This technique requires quite a bit of trial and error, but overall making chicken wire Halloween decorations is easier than you think.
+When it comes to making DIY Halloween yard decorations for your front yard or haunted house, chicken wire is the perfect medium.
+It holds its structure, and by bending the wire around different forms, you can make life-size, human-shaped chicken wire ghosts appear as if they are floating across the lawn.
+This technique requires quite a bit of trial and error, but with this full video tutorial for how to make a chicken wire Halloween ghost, you will find that making spooky Halloween decorations is easier than you think.

 Things You'll Need

 36-inch by 25-foot chicken wire, size 1/2 inch

 Baseball bat, child or adult-sized

 Begin this project by making the head.
 Start by opening and unraveling the chicken wire roll.
 When you open the package, you'll have to remove a long, thin wire wrapped around the roll.
 Set this wire aside to use later in the project.
 Once open, use wire cutters to clip a 36- by 36-inch square from the roll of chicken wire.

 Center the 36-inch square over the foam head.
 Bunch and pinch the wire so it gathers at the sides of the head until it is tight over the face and back of the neck.
 Then, shape the front and back so it fits snugly over the chin and neck.

 Use wire clippers to remove the excess bunched wire from one side of the head.
 Clip along the outside edge of the blue tape (pictured).